c-hydro/fp-hyde/README.rst

 The system has been operating since 2008 at various Functional Centers (Autonomous Region of Valle d'Aosta and Marche) where it is used for the issue of hydro-meteorological warnings for civil protection purposes.
 At the technical offices of the Valle d'Aosta Water Company (CVA) it is instead useful to study and implement strategies to mitigate flood events or to secure facilities in the event of flooding.

 Components
 **********

-The Flood-PROOFS forecasting chain consists in three different parts, which are summarized as follows:
+The Flood-PROOFS forecasting chain consists in the following different parts, which are summarized as follows:
     • **Processing**: tools to organize input and output datasets written in python3 language usually named **Hydrological Data Engines [hyde]** package;
     • **Simulation**: tools to set and run Hydrological Model Continuum (HMC) written both in python3 and fortran programming language usually named **Hydrological Model Continuum [hmc]** package;
     • **Publishing and Visualization**: tools to control, view and analyze results written both in python3 and R programming language usually named as **Hydrological Analysis tools [hat]** package;